 Please note that this is related to the Epic Games version, I can’t speak for the Steam one although I assume things will work the same way.
 Moreover, this review is not entirely SPOILER free, so beware all ye who enter here!

 Detroit: Become Human is a cinematic choice-based game developed by Quantic Dream and written by David Cage, released exclusively for PS4 in March 2018.
 The story has been shaped over the tech demo from 2012 KARA, already featuring the extraordinary Valorie Curry as lead actress for the motion capture.
-Kara is one of the three playable characters in the game and this short was not originally planned as a full installment, being just a concept and real-time test for the old gen console at the time.
+Kara is one of the three playable characters in the game and this short was not originally intended to become a full installment, considered just a concept and real-time test for the old gen console at the time.

-In 2015, Quantic Dream released an official reveal trailer during an E3 conference, where only Kara appeared as the main character reviving the events shown in the tech demo.
+In 2015, Quantic Dream released an official reveal trailer during an E3 conference, where only Kara appeared as the main character reviving the events shown in the tech demo and walking around a futuristic Detroit.
 The second lead character, Connor, has been introduced with another E3 exclusive announcement in 2016, which showed us part of the first mission and explaned the funcionality of choices.
 Markus, the third and last protagonist to present, appeared the following year with the final character trailer.

 Story and Gameplay

 Detroit is portrayed as a technological city in 2038, where humanoid machines have been built to assist the humans as their caretakers, daily helpers and even sexual partners for rent in clubs.
-However, the androids have soon become an actual replacement for employees, forced to take over their jobs and generating a cycle of protests in the streets followed by a worrying social fallout.
-To the people of Detroit, androids are nothing more than plastic tools with no consciousness to mistreat and break apart whenever they please, held accountable for the rising unemployment in the city.
-But the humans do not know that something in their program is mutating and spreading among their kind like a potent virus; this epidemic called Deviancy is going to awaken the androids and make them step into the world of the living with their own personality, feelings and free will.
+However, the androids have soon become an actual replacement for employees, forced to take over their jobs and generating a cycle of protests in the streets followed by a worrying social fallout due to an arising financial struggle.
+To the people of Detroit, androids are nothing more than plastic tools with no consciousness to mistreat and break apart whenever they please, held accountable for the growing unemployment in the city.
+However, something in their installed program is mutating and spreading among their kind like a potent virus; this epidemic called Deviancy is going to awaken the androids and make them step into the world of the living with their own free will, feelings and personalities.

 Are you ready to pick a side and face the upcoming revolution?